 Information on combining charts on the same canvas.
 Commonly this involves the Bar and Line charts but you can combine other types of chart too - such as meters/gauges and progress bars.

 - Pseudo-standard events

 How you can add events to your charts using the RGraph configuration properties and DOM1 styles.
-If you needs are simple this is a very easy way to add a click or mousemove event event to your chart.
+If your needs are simple this is a very easy way to add a click or mousemove event to your chart.

 - Fetching data from an XML file (AJAX)

 How to use AJAX in conjunction with XML to fetch data from the server.
 This example shows you how you can fetch an XML file and then use the browser based XML parsing to extract data from that file.
 There's also a set of quick AJAX functions (eg